 3. Kicking your legs out

 After touching the bar, bring your feet straight down and back.
 Don’t kick your legs out.
 Reach back to gather the momentum again, bring your knees to elbows first, and then kick with your feet up.
 Bigger angles and extended legs (knees) will lead to burnout faster.
 Great efficiency tips can be seen in this tutorial from Chris Spealler.

 Grip strength is a common issue, not just for toes to bar, but all bar-related exercises.
 It can be built progressively by working on your core strength.
 For extra training, you can incorporate exercises with thick barbell (deadlifts, farmers walks) or thick pull up bar (pull-ups, chins ups).

 Great exercises for developing grip and upper body strength, in general, are active hang, one arm active hang, switch grip hangs and other exercises from Ido Portal.

 5. Toes to Bar: Calluses and hand rips

 Holding on to the bar while performing high rep toes to bar can be extremely aggressive for the skin.
 Even if your hands don’t rip, blisters and calluses can develop.
 It starts with a grip: try gripping more with your fingers, so less skin will be squeezed between the bar and your fingers.

 Like your muscles, joints and tendons need to slowly adjust the ” training stress”, so do the fists and fingers.
-Eventually the skins will get more resistant.
+Eventually, the skins will get more resistant.
 But even then, tears and calluses will appear.
 For more information, read our guide to hand care: Crossfit hands: perfect guide to preventing and treating rips.

-You can also try with using different gloves or grips.
+You can also try using different gloves or grips.
 We recently had a review of those: Hand Protection: Grips Review – do I need them?